Where to? Any dates • 1 guest

 For first-time charterers and seasoned sailors alike, Greece offers routes to match every skill level and interest.
 The Saronic Gulf, just south of Athens, is a favorite for week-long charters thanks to its short sailing distances and reliable winds.
 This makes it perfect for those planning a 7-day sailing holiday in Greece, whether as a bareboat adventure or with a professional skipper.

-At Boat.Rent, we make it simple to browse yachts, catamarans, and motorboats.
+At boat.rent/, we make it simple to browse yachts, catamarans, and motorboats.
 With transparent listings, flexible rental options, and locations across Greece, planning your sailing holiday in the Greek islands has never been easier.

 Map & Overview of a 7-Day Greece Sailing Itinerary